 Is Wi-Fi always slower than Ethernet?

 Generally, Ethernet provides faster and more stable connections than Wi-Fi due to reduced interference and direct cabling.
-However, modern Wi-Fi standards can offer comparable speeds under optimal conditions.
+However, modern Wi-Fi standards can offer comparable speeds under best conditions.

 See Also